- Home

 To give you some guidance in trying to figure out the duration of your revocation, the following is a general overview of the revocation periods.
 For purposes of this exercise, we are assuming there was no accident, injury, or death involved in the underlying DWI crime:

-License Consequences for First Offense DUI
+License Consequences for First Offense DWI

 - Alcohol level between 0.08 and 0.159 – 90 days.
 If you plead guilty to a 4th Degree DWI, this will administratively drop to 30 days, so long as there was no child endangerment or any prior qualified impaired driving incidents, regardless of how far back it goes.